-Me and my better half are an adventure loving couple and we are in constant lookout for things that get our adrenaline rushing.
+Me and my better half are an adventure-loving couple and we are in constant lookout for things that get our adrenaline rushing.
 Last year was about bungee jumping at Nepal’s Bhote Koshi river which was an experience to cherish forever.
 We were on the lookout for possible destinations to quench our thirst when the idea of Leh-Ladakh struck Nidhi.
 A couple of my friends had done a bike trip to Ladakh in 2013 and their reviews were extremely encouraging.
 We approached Unwind Outdoors to get the primary outline of the travel plan fixed.
-We preferred a SUV over a bike as I am not a Royal Enfield worshiper and Nidhi preferred the comforts of a well-built SUV over the back-breaking pillion seat of a RE over those godforsaken roads.
-Original plan was to start from Srinagar after flying from Delhi.
+We preferred an SUV over a bike as I am not a Royal Enfield worshiper and Nidhi preferred the comforts of a well-built SUV over the back-breaking pillion seat of a RE over those godforsaken roads.
+The original plan was to start from Srinagar after flying from Delhi.
 I however wanted to do Delhi – Delhi trip and add those extra Kms between Delhi – Srinagar to enjoy driving on good roads before we hit the challenging sections.
 If Nidhi would agree, i would end up taking my Alto all the way from Surat to Leh (which would be a very bad idea..!).
 After watching the flight tickets fluctuate for over a month and given that the timings were odd, we decided to do Delhi to Delhi and finalized on the Itinerary.

 We outlined a 12 day plan from Delhi as below: